 Registration accuracy:

-• Possible shift relative to the print is up to 0.3 mm.
+• Possible shift relative to print is up to 0.3 mm.

 Warnings

-• It is not recommended to design the Liquid Metal effect to the bleed or on creases, as the metallized foil may crack or crumble at the edges and folds.
+• It is not recommended to design the Liquid Metal effect on the bleed or on creases, as the metallized foil may crack or chip on edges and folds.

-• Coverage non-uniformity - larger elements or backgrounds may show uneven coverage.
+• Coverage non-uniformity – on larger elements or solids, uneven coverage may occur.

-• Due to possible shifts (0.3 mm), do not remove or select background graphics in the CMYK project (leave the background/graphics/color under the mask).
+• Due to possible shifts (0.3 mm), do not remove or cut out background graphics in the CMYK design (leave background/graphics/color under the mask)

 • The page with the background design should not contain repeated mask elements.